 The purpose of the Clinical and Translational Research Experience, coordinated by Mary Samuels, MD, is to provide a mentored continuity experience with clinical research.
 It will include direct patient contact with study participants, as well as clinical study staff.
 Students will consent patients, develop a deeper understanding of clinical trials, limitations, regulatory agencies and more.
 Students will develop an understanding of the institutional review board (IRB) process, and clinical research design and implementation.

 The clinical and translational research experience takes place in the final years of the MD program after the student has completed core clinical rotations.
 This course fulfills the Continuity Clerkship requirement for the MD program and is scheduled through CASA.
 It is 8 weeks long and must be done as one continuous block with one mentor.

-Starting academic year 2019-2020 an international Clinical & Translational Research Experience will be available for 1-2 students each year.
+Starting academic year 2019-2020, an international Clinical & Translational Research Experience has been available for 1-2 students each year.
 One to two students may go to Bangkok, Thailand in partnership with the OHSU Global SE Asia program for hands-on human subjects research and clinical training at their Bangkok Dusit Medical Services hospital.

 How and when do I schedule a rotation?